Nursery Management

 Provide training

 Remember that it is a requirement under The Regulatory Reform (Fire Safety Order 2005) to provide staff with fire safety training.
-The training needs to be provided on induction and periodically following this, and a record of the training needs to be kept.
+You need to provide this training on induction and periodically following this.
+Keep a record of this training.

 Prioritise prevention